apache/logging-log4j2/src/site/markdown/manual/cloud.md

 [Customize Log Driver Output](https://docs.docker.com/config/containers/logging/log_tags/).
 Log4j
 provides similar functionality via the [Docker Lookup](lookups.html#DockerLookup).
 More information on Log4j's Docker support may also be found at [Log4j-Docker](../log4j-docker/index.html).

+## Integration with Kubernetes

+Applications managed by Kubernetes can bypass the Docker/Kubernetes logging infrastructure and log directly to either a sidecar forwarder or a logging aggragator cluster while still including all the kubernetes attributes by using the Log4j 2 [Kubernetes Lookup](lookups.html#KubernetesLookup).
+More information on Log4j's Kubernetes support may also be found at [Log4j-Kubernetes](../log4j-kubernetes/index.html).

 ## Appender Performance
 The numbers in the table below represent how much time in seconds was required for the application to